AhmedElsayed200/formula-one/README.md

 ## Check the deployed version : )

-- The website is deployed so you can easily access it through this link: `https://formula-one-explorer.netlify.app/`.
+- The website is deployed so you can easily access it through this link: [Formula One Explorer](https://formula-one-explorer.netlify.app/).